 - Be accepted for enrollment as a regular student

-- Be registered with Selective Service if you are male between the ages of 18 and 25
+- If you are male, you must have registered for Selective Service between the ages of 18 and 25

 In addition, you must: